Learn More

 The primary benefits of both standard and international SIPPs are:

-- Withdrawal flexibility: 25% of your pension can be withdrawn as a pension commencement lump sum, but any amounts exceeding the lump sum allowance are taxed as income.
+2. Withdrawal flexibility: 25% of your pension can be withdrawn as a pension commencement lump sum, but any amounts exceeding the lump sum allowance (LSA) of £268.275 are taxed as income.
 Additionally, by utilising the flexi-access drawdown option, the remaining, taxable portion of the pension can be withdrawn through regular instalments or lump-sum payments, while keeping the remaining funds invested.

-Holding your retirement savings in SIPPs provides access to a wide selection of investment options, including ETFs, mutual funds, and real estate, which can accelerate your wealth growth significantly.
+Holding your retirement savings in SIPPs provides access to a wide selection of investment options, including ETFs, mutual funds, and real estate, which can support long-term investment growth.

-If you die before age 75, your beneficiaries – regardless of their tax residency – can typically receive the remaining pension funds tax-free.
+Under the current rules, if you die before age 75, your beneficiaries, regardless of their tax residency, can typically receive the remaining pension funds tax-free (subject to the Lump Sum and Death Benefit Allowance).
 If you die at age 75 or later, benefits are taxed at the recipient’s marginal rate.

 What Should Be on Your Moving to Dubai From the UK Checklist?